Fibrocystic Breast Condition (cont.)

 - Relief of symptoms: Some simple measures, such as adequate support of the breasts and perhaps wearing a bra at night, may provide relief from many of the symptoms of fibrocystic breast condition.
-Antiinflammatory medications, including acetaminophen and nonsteroidal antiinflammatory medications (NSAIDs), often reduce the breast pain significantly.
+Anti-inflammatory medications, including acetaminophen (Tylenol and otehrs) and nonsteroidal anti-inflammatory medications (NSAIDs), often reduce the breast pain significantly.

 There are reports suggesting that a variety of vitamins may be of benefit in relieving the symptoms of fibrocystic breast condition.
 These have included vitamin C, vitamin E, vitamin B6 and vitamin A, among others.
 In general, the rationale for using these vitamins is unclear and is not based on duplicated, controlled clinical studies.
 The exception may be vitamin E where, at least in some studies, there appears to be a measurable benefit for some patients.

 Another food supplement that has been claimed to be of some benefit in clinical studies is Oil of Primrose.
 This substance contains certain essential fatty acids that allegedly benefit some fibrocystic breast condition patients by reducing their breast pain.
 There is no evidence showing any correction (resolution) of the microscopic cellular abnormalities with use of this substance, but some women experience symptom relief with this supplement.